stravalib/stravalib/docs/api.rst

 Main Interaction
 ================

-This part of the documentation covers the primary API for interacting with the keepass database.
+This part of the documentation covers the primary API for interacting with Strava.

 Client
 ------

 .. automodule:: stravalib.client
    :synopsis: The maininterface to the v3 REST API.
    :members:
    :inherited-members:
    :show-inheritance:

 Model
 -----

 .. automodule:: stravalib.model
    :synopsis: The entity objects that are instantiated from the API.
    :members:
    :show-inheritance:

 Errors
 ------